Solar active region scaling laws revisited: Discussion

 In the classic model of the origin of ARs, sometimes called the `` buoyant thin flux tube paradigm'', the underlying toroidal field lies in the tachocline, at or slightly below the bottom of the convective zone.
 In such models several independent lines of evidence point to an initial field strength of $B_0\sim 10^5$\,G (see \citealt{Petrovay_Christensen} for a summary of these arguments).
 The prediction by such models (\citealt{Fan1994}) for the tilt is $\gamma_J\sim\Phi^{1/4}B_0^{-5/4}$.
 Finding evidence for this dependence would be a decisive ``smoking gun'' in favour of the thin flux tube model.
 However, as we have seen in Section 3.3, the observed flux dependence of the tilt is much weaker than the predicted $\Phi^{1/4}$ dependence.
 This is not necessarily in contradiction with the classic model as the initial field strength may also vary, and there may well be a statistical relation between $\Phi$ and $B_0$.
 Indeed, as discussed in Section 3.1 above, our $A$--$\Phi$ relation implies such a relation between the flux of an AR and its mean magnetic field in the photospheric layers.

-On the other hand, the pole separation $d$ has received little attention in previous considerations on the origin of ARs.
-Observations of AR evolution generally indicate that after an initial rapid increase, $d$ saturates at a constant value of $\sim 100$ Mm (\citealt{Kosovichev2008, Schunker2019, Svanda2025}).
+{\revtwo Concerning the pole separation $d$, } observations of AR evolution generally indicate that after an initial rapid increase, $d$ saturates at a constant value of $\sim 100$ Mm (\citealt{Kosovichev2008, Schunker2019, Svanda2025}).
 Indeed, recurrent sunspot groups are often seen to return several times with the position of the polarities hardly changing at all.
 This is a surprising fact in the light of the buoyant flux loop paradigm as the most unstable modes tend to be those with low wavenumber $m$, corresponding to scales of 300 Mm or longer.
 The observed length scales lie closer to the scales of turbulent convection in the deep convective zone in mixing-length models and numerical simulations, determined by the scale height.
 It may then be that the typical scale of finite amplitude initial perturbations plays a more important role in determining the size of the rising flux loops.
 The puzzling but very robust logarithmic scaling of $d$ with $\Phi$ discovered in our analysis may hold important clues regarding turbulence spectra in the deep convective zone and originating depths of the rising flux loops.